 Discovering new water sources

-Given the dry nature of the South Gobi region, coupled with the requirements of an operational mine and growing population, we have been undertaking detailed hydrogeological investigations in the region since 2003.
+Given the dry nature of the Umnugovi region, coupled with the requirements of an operational mine and growing population, we have been undertaking detailed hydrogeological investigations in the region since 2003.
 Through these programmes we have identified two large aquifers, geological formations containing underground water, which are at least 150 metres below the surface - far deeper than the surface water sources used by local people and animals.

 Other reserves have also been identified by hydrogeological surveys and water exploration efforts.
 With proper water management at Oyu Tolgoi, sufficient water resources are available to provide for the needs of the mine and local communities.